Georges Friedel: Mesomorphic states of matter

-The presumption that solid and liquid are adjacent states of matter was undercut by Friedrich Reinitzer in 1888 when he noted a cloudy mesophase of cholesteryl benzoate between 145.5 °C and 178.5 °C. The subject was taken up in Germany, and in 1907 also in France by Georges Friedel and François Grandjean, as they described the "focal conic liquid".
+The presumption that solid and liquid are adjacent states of matter was underscored by Friedrich Reinitzer in 1888 when he noted a cloudy mesophase of cholesteryl benzoate between 145.5 °C and 178.5 °C. The subject was taken up in Germany, and in 1907 also in France by Georges Friedel and François Grandjean, as they described the "focal conic liquid".

 Friedel contributed his Mesomorphic States of Matter to the Annales des Physiques in 1922.
 This two-hundred-page work established much of the current terminology in mesophase physics.
 First, the nematic phase he characterized as having microscopic threads (these threads are today interpreted as disclinations in the director-field in the mesophase).
 Second, Friedel coined the term smectic phase for a layered mesophase having the structure of neat soap.
 Third, Friedel use the term cholesteric phase for materials like cholesteryl benzoate, and noted that such mesophases "involve strong twists around a direction normal to the positive optical axis".